In this excerpt from Data Mining: Know it All, find out about the difference between machine learning and statistics,...

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

-In this excerpt from Data Mining: Know it All, find out about the difference between machine learning and statistics, learn how and how generalization as search can be a tool for thinking about machine learning and also find out about the bias of the search, including information on language bias, search bias and overfitting-avoidance bias.
+learn how and how generalization as search can be a tool for thinking about machine learning and also find out about the bias of the search, including information on language bias, search bias and overfitting-avoidance bias.

 Table of contents: